OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 * ~~Download all available docx dispositions.~~
 * ~~Change recorded vote members in all docx dispositions from tables to paragraphs.~~
 * ~~Change conflict of interest declaration members in all docx dispositoins from tables to paragraphs.~~
+* ~~Docx Disposition to JSON Script~~
-* Docx Disposition to JSON Script
+* Pre-process all Docx Disposition tables to remove blank rows.
 * JSON to HTML5 Disposition Viewer

 ### Changes Made to Official Disposition Docx Files